IamEbere/Finance-portfolio/README.md

 Hi, I'm Ebere, a Chartered Accountant with experience across external audit, corporate finance, treasury management, and financial modeling.
 I also hold an FMVA certification and am currently undergoing the CFA program.
 This repo collects the financial modelling and Python projects I've built to bridge traditional finance work with data-driven, automated tooling.

-I most recently worked as a Senior Accountant at a mini-grid energy company, and I'm currently building out this portfolio while pursuing new roles in finance/analytics and freelance AI evaluation work in the finance domain.
+I'm currently building out this portfolio while pursuing new roles in finance/analytics and freelance AI evaluation work in the finance domain.

 ## Financial Modelling